Maulorian/-Maulorian.github.io/index.md

 ## Project 1 : Connect 4 Monte Carlo Search Tree

-This project consisted in learning how the _Monte Carlo Search Tree_ (MCTS) algorithm worked and how to implement it for Connect4.
+This project consisted in learning how the **Monte Carlo Search Tree** ([MCTS](https://www.wikiwand.com/en/Monte_Carlo_tree_search)) algorithm works and how to implement it for Connect4.
+I had already implement the [Minimax](https://www.wikiwand.com/en/Minimax) for the game but wanted to go further.

-I coded a frontend with the **Javascript** library **pixi.js** that communicates with a backend written in **Golang** that I learned for the occasion.
+I coded the frontend with the _Javascript_ library [PixiJS](https://www.pixijs.com/) that requests moves to an API written in _Golang_.

-Both parts were deployed on the platform **Heroku**.
+Both parts were deployed on the platform _Heroku_.

 The game is playable at: